Rose: Art and symbolism

 Roses symbolised the Houses of York and Lancaster in a conflict known as the Wars of the Roses.
+Subsequently roses of the corresponding colours have been used a emblems for the English counties of Yorkshire and Lancashire.

+The Tudor rose combines the colours of the roses of York and Lancaster, and is an emblem of then Tudor dynasty and of England.

 Roses are a favored subject in art and appear in portraits, illustrations, on stamps, as ornaments or as architectural elements.
 The Luxembourg-born Belgian artist and botanist Pierre-Joseph Redouté is known for his detailed watercolours of flowers, particularly roses.

 Henri Fantin-Latour was also a prolific painter of still life, particularly flowers including roses.
 The rose 'Fantin-Latour' was named after the artist.

 Other impressionists including Claude Monet, Paul Cézanne and Pierre-Auguste Renoir have paintings of roses among their works.
 In the 19th century, for example, artists associated the city of Trieste with a certain rare white rose, and this rose developed as the city's symbol.
 It was not until 2021 that the rose, which was believed to be extinct, was rediscovered there.

 In 1986 President Ronald Reagan signed legislation to make the rose the floral emblem of the United States.